|Your cart is currently empty|

 *On some 05-06 4.7L vehicles there is a known Cold Weather glitch in the ECM.
 This glitch can occur when operating the vehicle in near freezing or below temperatures.
 If you start the vehicle in the freezing temps and the P2445 code comes on as you are driving and when you ~50mph there is a glitch in the ECM causing it.
 That is not the normal way for P2445 code to be thrown and it also does not typically cause limp mode.
 If you have a bypass kit installed on your vehicle there is nothing wrong with the bypass kit as this ECM glitch has been confirmed to happen on vehicles with and without the module installed and on vehicles with no other SAIS problems.
 If you are experiencing this cold weather glitch the only known solution is an update of your ECM with the correct update (calibration file) for the ECM.
 However, finding the service bulletin or limited service campaign to get the correct calibration file is virtually impossible now as it has been removed from the Toyota Information System.
 The cold weather service bulletin was likely deleted after the current P0418/P2445 bulletin came out that directs the service manager and techs to just replace the entire system and does not indicate an update of the ECM.
 Replacing the entire air system will not correct the problem either even though the air injection control driver has a new part number.
 Currently there are only two viable remedies to the cold weather P2445 issue.
 The first is just to carry an OBDII tool, when it happens pull over clear the code and keep driving.
 The other is to perform a cold start warmup and shutdown before needing to get up to 50mph or faster.
 The vehicle can also be started and driven for a short while before being shutdown and restarted as long as it is before you get up to 50mph or greater.
 Basically, starting a new drive cycle with the engine warm will stop the P2445 code from coming on when you get going fast enough.
 If you need more information or have questions about the procedures let us know.
 With this work around procedure we hope to be able to build this work around into our bypass modules.

 P011B - Temperature Correlation Error This code is caused when the air intake temp and engine coolant temps are not within a certain range of each during the correlation test on a cold start.
-This code could be caused by having a damaged pressure sensor that is reading outside the normal range .
-Or, it could also be from installing one of our V3 or older units on a 2008 or newer vehicle.
-The V5 and newer units are specifically designed to avoid this problem.
+It can also be the result of installing one of our 05'-07' bypass units on an 08' or newer vehicle.
+The V5 and newer units are specifically designed to avoid this problem on the 08' and newer vehicles.

 If you have any questions about your trouble codes please use the Contact Us form and include your vehicle information and trouble codes.
 We would be glad to tell you what the bypass kit should be able to do for your situation.